 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The Town's total net position decreased nearly \$573,000, or approximately 4% year-over-year.
-This decrease was due primarily to a nearly \$541,000 decrease in governmental activities as a result of an increase in noncash pension expense.
+The Town's total net position decreased nearly \$495,000, or approximately 4% year-over-year.
+This decrease was due primarily to a nearly \$228,000 decrease in governmental activities as a result of an increase in noncash pension expense.
 With the adoption of accounting standards relative to pensions and other postemployment benefits, the unrestricted net position in governmental activities is in a deficit position.
-The Town reports approximately \$6,777,000 in long-term liabilities associated with other postemployment benefits and pension liabilities in unrestricted net position within its governmental activities.
+The Town reports approximately \$8.0 million in long-term liabilities associated with other postemployment and pension benefits in unrestricted net position within its governmental activities.
 The Town expects to continue reporting deficits in its governmental activities for the foreseeable future.

-The largest portion (approximately \$14,737,000) of the Town's overall net position reflects its investment in capital assets (e.g. land, buildings, machinery, and equipment), less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
+The largest portion (approximately \$14.9 million) of the Town's overall net position reflects its investment in capital assets (e.g. land, buildings, machinery, and equipment), less any related debt (netted down by those amounts expected to be reimbursed by the Commonwealth) used to acquire those assets that is still outstanding.
 The Town uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-Although the Town's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the Town's investment in its capital assets is reported net of related debt, the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional significant portion of the Town's total net position (approximately \$3,002,000) represents resources that are subject to external restrictions on how they may be used.
+An additional significant portion of the Town's total net position (approximately \$3.0 million) represents resources that are subject to external restrictions on how they may be used.

-The remaining category represents unrestricted net position, which currently has a deficit balance of approximately \$4,290,000.
-Positive net position in business-type activities of nearly \$875,000 is offset by a deficit in the governmental activities of approximately \$5,165,000.
+The remaining category represents unrestricted net position, which currently has a deficit balance of approximately \$4,917,000.
+Positive net position in business-type activities of nearly \$512,000 is offset by a deficit in the governmental activities of approximately \$5,429,000.